What is API testing, and are you doing it right?

 So we arrive at the importance of testing these APIs.

 So how do you perform API testing?
 What does it entail?
 How to API test?
-Unlike the user, who interacts with the application only at the UI level, the developer/tester must ensure the reliability of any underlying APIs.
+Unlike the user, who interacts with the application only at the UI level, the developer/tester must ensure the reliability of any and all underlying APIs.
 Without testing the APIs themselves, developers and testers would be stuck manual testing, just like a user, testing the application at the UI level, waiting until the entire application stack is built before being able to start testing.

 You can instead perform automated API testing by testing the application at the API level, designing test cases that interact directly with the underlying APIs, and gaining numerous advantages, including the ability to test the business logic at a layer that is easy to automate in a stable manner.
 Unlike manual testing, which is limited to validating a specific user experience, API testing gives you the power to bulletproof your application against the unknown.

 How to do API testing?

 The best way to approach API testing is to build a solid testing practice from the bottom up.
 To this end, a great way to design a test strategy is to follow Martin Fowler’s testing pyramid.
 The pyramid approach suggests that you build a wide array of API tests (e.g. contract, scenario, performance, etc.) on top of a solid foundation of unit tests with UI tests.
 The API tests allow you to test application logic at a level that unit tests cannot.

 These testing strategies are complementary.
 Testing earlier, at the lower levels of the application, helps you “fail fast and fail early,” catching defects early at their source, rather than later in the SDLC.
 Unit testing is important, but for now we are focused API testing.
 How do you test APIS?
 What kinds of tests can be done?
 Why are they important?
 How do I do API testing?